-scripts and allows you to write and run the business logic of your application.
+scripts service allows writing and running the business logic of an application.

-To see the Scripts menu entry on the portal, you need to have the
+To see the ‘Scripts’ menu entry on P6 Portal, the

 If you have the

 scripts=* permission, you can have access to all the functions mentioned below.

 List and view the Scripts¶

 To list and view all the Scripts, the